 It is critical to take care of your team’s mental health as part of any crisis management.
 From experience, I have seen the harm a crisis can bring to a team and it can have a serious impact on people throughout the company at all levels.

-This is particularly the case if the crisis results in a lot of negativity towards, and criticism of, the company or organisation, which can make it a deeply demoralising experience for the teams.
+This is particularly the case if the crisis results in a lot of negativity towards, and criticism of, the company or organization, which can make it a deeply demoralizing experience for the teams.
 The strain of handling a highly pressured high-profile situation on a 24/7 basis can leave conscientious people feeling unfairly blamed or burned out, causing problems in their home lives and/or with their health.

 Preventing a crisis reaching the media